Q. What is mobile DVR?

 A. The construct of the mobile DVR has been done keeping in mind various factors:

-Heat dissipation – the DVR is installed in a vehicle’s confined spaces and compartments where working temperature may ranges from -20° ~70°C and up to 95% humidity.
+Heat dissipation – the DVR is installed in a vehicle’s confined spaces and compartments where working temperature may range from -20° ~70°C and up to 95% humidity.
 The construct of the DVR acts like a heat sink.

 Shock proof design which is also resistant to vibration (since the vehicle is constantly moving, the vibration can cause mechanical failure)